 I promised that I have a long list of homonyms (words that sound or look like other words) wherein one of the words in the pair is used rarely, so it's easily mistaken for the word that's used frequently.
 Let's examine some more!

 O.K., you know what’s weird?
-OK is one of the most commonly used words in English (number 1654, according to English Club—which is pretty darn high when you realize that English has about one million words).
+OK is one of the most commonly used words in English (—which is pretty darn high when you realize that ).
 But there’s no definitive way to spell okay!
 Why is it that we don’t know how to spell a word that we use every day?
 Because it started as an abbreviation and has become a full word over time.

 You have probably noticed that there are a few different kinds of dashes, but you may not know what they’re called and when they’re called for.
 Well, don’t despair—just follow this guide, and soon you’ll be deftly dashing off dashes.

 Get excited: This is the long-awaited follow-up to my post explaining the five surprising places you need a comma.
 Just as people tend to leave out commas when they should put them in, people tend to insert commas when they should leave them out.
 Here are three surprising places commas don’t belong:

 Press releases used to land in the newsroom, where the story would live or die on an editorial whim.
 But nowadays, numerous online services will post your release and send it to hundreds of news organizations, building strong links to your website in the process.
 The good news is that you can easily get your message out there.
 The bad news is that everyone else can, too, including your competitors.